 This list was originally published in October of 2015.
-We’ve updated it to include The Post and The BFG.
+We’ve updated it to include Ready Player One.

 Because of his enduring mainstream popularity (not to mention the amount of blockbuster filmmakers whose careers he’s inspired), Steven Spielberg doesn’t always receive his due, dismissed in some quarters as merely a “commercial” moviemaker who lacks the soul of a true artist.
 That’s nonsense.
 While he’s had his share of duds, the man has continued to challenge himself, tackling different genres and subject matters along the way.
-Here’s our ranking of all 31 of Spielberg’s feature films, including The Post, out this week.
+Here’s our ranking of all 32 of Spielberg’s feature films, including Ready Player One, out this week.

 22. The Color Purple (1985): Spielberg’s first drama, an adaptation of Alice Walker’s Pulitzer Prize winning novel, is exactly the sort of earnest, awkward stab at seriousness you’d expect from a guy who’d made his name directing action blockbusters.
 But it’s no failure: He gets good performances out of Whoopi Goldberg, Danny Glover, and Oprah Winfrey.
 And although he took some criticism for soft-pedaling Walker’s tough tome about a young Southern black woman (Goldberg) struggling toward self-discovery, Spielberg displays a sensitivity toward his female characters that makes The Color Purple a notable anomaly amidst his usually male-dominated films.